 Step 1: What Are You Scanning?

-Our review focuses on document scanners, which can generally handle paper documents, receipts, and ID cards.
-If you'll mostly be scanning these types of things, read on.
+Our review focuses on document scanners, which generally handle paper documents, receipts, and ID cards.
+If you are mostly scanning these types of things, read on.

 If you're looking to digitize a bunch of old photos, you're going to want a dedicated photo scanner.
 These models are generally bed-style scanners (so you don't bend the original photograph) and are better optimized for high resolution and more accurate color reproduction, not lengthy documents.